colour-science/colour-science.org/pages/index.rst

         </div>

         <p class="lead">
-            It is open source and freely available under the
+            It is freely available under the
             <a href="https://opensource.org/licenses/BSD-3-Clause">New BSD License</a> terms.
         </p>